HD 99922

 HD 99922 is a double star system in the constellation of Crater.
-It shines with an apparent visual magnitude of 5.77 from a distance of about 450 light years (140 parsecs) away from the Earth.
+It shines with an apparent visual magnitude of 5.77 from a distance of about 377 light years (116 parsecs) away from the Earth.
 The primary star is an A-type main sequence star; the secondary star is located about 8 arcseconds away.
+Given the discrepant parallaxes of the two stars, they are unlikely to be physically associated.

-Other designations include HR 4428 and HIP 56078.
+Other designations for the primary component include HR 4428 and HIP 56078.